 Soon after Roger’s death in 1306, the castle was probably abandoned, perhaps never even completed.
 The last source record about Cas Troggy appeared in the years 1308 – 1310, when payments to the castle keeper were recorded.
 Later, written sources were silent, probably because the building was abandoned.

-The castle was erected on a rectangular plan, occupying a flat area measuring approximately 27 by 42 meters, adjacent to the stream from the north.
-It was surrounded by a moat 15 meters wide on the west side and 10 meters wide on the north side, as well as curtains of the defensive wall, of which at least the southern one had a significant thickness of 2.7 meters above the battered plinth.
-The south-west and south-east corner of the walls were reinforced by cylindrical towers.
-The west tower stand on a 4-meter high hill, while the eastern one in front of the wall curtain had an unusual annex.
-The interiors of the towers had octagonal shapes with a diameter of up to 6 meters.
-The remains of a fireplace and two arrowslits are visible by the preserved southern part of the wall.
-Most likely, this part of the wall was a fragment of a residential building (hall).
+The castle was erected in a marshy area near the Wentwood forests.
+The plan has the shape of a rectangle occupying a flat area about 27 meters by 42 meters, adjacent to the stream from the north.
+It was surrounded by a moat, on the west side 15 meters wide, and 10 meters wide on the south side, as well as with the defensive curtains, of which at least the southern one had a significant thickness of 2.7 meters above the battered plinth.
+The wetland and the nearby stream meant that the moat was most likely irrigated.

 Salter M., The castles of Gwent, Glamorgan & Gower, Malvern 2002.